 When stating a distribution is based on another, that means in 99% of the cases, that distribution uses the repositories of the distribution it is based on (mostly 90% plus is from upstream then, added with some repositories for specific settings).
 KaOS does not use any upstream repositories, every package in every repository is build from scratch by and for KaOS.

-The model used for the rolling kernel is very different too.
+The model used for the rolling kernel is quite different too.
 There are two versions available in KaOS, the stable “linux” kernel, and the latest, fully rolling “linux-next” kernel.
 Any new major kernel release is tested at least 6 weeks as linux-next, once the upstream update rate and amount of patches used in every update (usually around x.x.8 or above) slows down and all tests well, that linux-next version moves to be the new stable kernel.

 Splitting of packages is held to minimum in KaOS too, with one toolkit, one DE there is no need, another way of simplifying things.
 Filesystem used follows mainstream Linux distributions and application development as much as possible.
 This means that /lib, /bin, /sbin, /usr/sbin contain regular files and binaries, these are not filled with symlinks.
 A move to get all those in /usr might be best in the future, but at this stage, needing thousands of symlinks to make that work is not what KaOS sees as a clean and simple solution.